crtheisen/lol-mastery-analysis/README.md

 ###Future Improvements - Backend

 **In the short term:** Right now the app is hard-coded for 130 champions.
 As soon as a new champion releases, Bad Things will happen.
-This is embarassing, but the app will be updated to be compatible with the new champ (and future champs) as soon as we can.
+This is embarrassing, but the app will be updated to be compatible with the new champ (and future champs) as soon as we can.

 Our naming scheme organization isn't ideal; moving each of the classes of scripts into their own folders and improving the naming of each file is the next thing to do.
 We could then generate a Python setup script that would run the entire supply chain and deliver the data files to the web deployment folder.